-He was a lieutenant in the 24th Kent Regiment.
+Dr. Blakely was a lieutenant in the 24th Kent Regiment.
 He enlisted in World War I in Chatham in May of 1916 and he was the Medical Officer for the 186th Battalion.
-He listed his next-of-kin, as his mother, Lavina Blakely who was living in Chatham at 84 Centre Street.
+He listed his next-of-kin as his father, John Blakely who was living in Chatham at 84 Centre Street.
 On his Medical History Sheet completed at Camp Borden on the 12th of July, 1916, he was described as 5′ 71/2″ tall and 135 pounds.
-Dr. Blakely served overseas during the war, as a Captain with the Canadian Army Medical Corp.
-Dr. Blakely was wounded at Bourlon in the Battle of Cambrai in France.
+Dr. Blakely served overseas during the war as a Captain with the Canadian Army Medical Corp.
+He was wounded on September 29th, 1918 at Bourlon in the Battle of Cambrai in France.
 He received gunshot wounds to his right leg and thigh, his left arm and his face and to his chest.
 Dr. Blakely was evacuated to the Horton War Hospital in Epsom, England for surgery and convalesced at the Canadian Convalescent Officers Hospital in Matlock Bath, Derbyshire, England.
 His unit was decommissioned and Dr. Blakely was discharged on the 24th of July, 1919.

 He married Mabel Wallace Sandison in Chatham on the 8th of July, 1919.
 The wedding was held at the bride’s home, 103 Stanley Ave.
-Mrs. Blakely was born in Raleigh Twp., on the 30th of January, 1887, the daughter of Samuel Sandison and the former Margaret Toll.
+Mrs. Blakely was born in Raleigh Twp (Chatham-Kent), on the 30th of January, 1887, the 7th of 8 children born to Samuel Sandison and the former Margaret Toll.
 Her parents were farmers and her siblings were; Cora Adelaide Sandison, Ida Gertrude Sandison (died on the 29th of December, 1875 at the age of 2), Grace Madeline Sandison (died on the 11th of February, 1878 at the age of 2), Francis James Sandison, Margaret Bernice Sandison, Ethel Florence Sandison and Adel Lorraine Sandison.
-It states on their marriage record, that he was a physician and she was a teacher.
+It states on their marriage record that Mrs. Blakely was a teacher.

-Dr. Blakely practiced medicine in Chatham for a short time, before moving to Windsor.
-According to the 1921 census, Dr. and Mrs. Blakely were residing at 34 Belle Isle Street in Windsor, Ontario (Essex County).
-According to that same census, his parents were residing at 84 Centre St., in Chatham.
+Dr. Blakely practiced medicine in Chatham for a short time, before moving to Windsor in 1920.
+According to the 1921 census, Dr. and Mrs. Blakely were residing at 34 Belle Isle Street in Windsor, Ontario.
+According to that same census, his parents were still residing at 84 Centre St., in Chatham.
 Dr. Blakely served as Chief of the Medical Staff of the Metropolitan Hospital in Windsor and he was a member of the Essex County Medical Society.

 *Dr. Blakely is also featured on the “Gathering Our Heroes” website.